vknabel/sourcekite/README.md

 ### for Linux
 > sudo ln -s /usr/lib/sourcekitdInProc.framework/sourcekitdInProc /usr/lib/sourcekitdInProc

-> swift build -Xlinker -l:sourcekitdInProc
+> make install

 change the above linking location/option to your own when necessary)

+For more information see [jpsim/SourceKitten#how-is-sourcekit-resolved](https://github.com/jpsim/SourceKitten#how-is-sourcekit-resolved).

 ### for MacOS
-> make install LIB_DIR=/Library/Developer/Toolchains/swift-latest.xctoolchain/usr/lib
+> make install

 (NOTE: make sure you have installed the swift toolchain into that location.
 You can do this via [download from offical site](https://swift.org/download/#snapshots) or [swiftenv](https://swiftenv.fuller.li))